-- 10.1 No vehicle should be worked on track side after the attempted three pulls trying to restart them. - 10.2 If the vehicle does not restart, it is the driver's responsibility to recover their vehicle and in doing so they must not take their radio transmitter onto the track, it must be left within the Parc fermé/rostrum area whilst recovering there vehicle and brought back to the pit table for repair. - 10.3 If your vehicle has been taken out of the track area for repair during your heat then it should be returned to your designated Parc fermé slot to ensure no unfair advantage is gained from additional pit time during your designated marshalling period. - 10.4 Any vehicle returning to the track should do so from the pit lane and exiting such device in the track direction of the meeting.
+- 10.1 No vehicle should be worked on track side after the attempted three pulls trying to restart them.
+Electric starters are not permitted on the track, pits and pitting areas only. - 10.2 If the vehicle does not restart, it is the driver's responsibility to recover their vehicle and in doing so they must not take their radio transmitter onto the track, it must be left within the Parc fermé/rostrum area whilst recovering there vehicle and brought back to the pit table for repair. - 10.3 If your vehicle has been taken out of the track area for repair during your heat then it should be returned to your designated Parc fermé slot to ensure no unfair advantage is gained from additional pit time during your designated marshalling period. - 10.4 Any vehicle returning to the track should do so from the pit lane and exiting such device in the track direction of the meeting.
 Any one not adhering to this rule will be penalised by the Race Director.